COMPETITIVE GOVERNANCE

 Charities assist those in need.

-Every Charity CRA must establish a Charity Economy, which is, in part, a system that asks for charitable labor hours from those being assisted by charities.
+Every Charity CRA must establish a Charity Economy, which, in part, is a system that requests charitable labor hours from those being assisted by charities.

 The Charity CRA Rating System must set a Rating Floor on the cooperation necessary to create a joint Charity Economy.

-The Charity Sector's Rating System must set a Rating Floor on charities regarding respecting Assessor Organizations.
+The Charity Sector's Rating System must set a Rating Floor for charities regarding respect for Assessor Organizations.

 Sector 2.
 Charitable Distribution Association (CDA)